MessageSquare0x

 Next time you compare people analytics platforms, add these questions to your evaluation:

 1. Where does the data come from?
-If the answer is "surveys and HRIS exports," you are comparing visualization layers, not analytics capabilities.
+If the answer is static forms and HRIS exports, you are comparing visualization layers, not analytics capabilities.

 2. What is the completion rate in organizations your size?
 Ask vendors for verified numbers from deployments above 10,000 employees.
 The gap between pilot results and enterprise-scale reality is significant.